 Magnolia leaves are typically green when they’re still attached to a tree.
 Shades of green will vary from species but will range from dark green to light green.
 Once the leaf has fallen off the tree and decomposition has begun to set in, the leaf will start to change color.
 Colors will generally vary between brown, orange, and tan.

 The shape of a Southern Magnolia Leaf is usually that of an oval.
 These leaves are one of the biggest leaves used in the vivarium hobby ranging between 4 to 9 inches in length.
-In addition, they are one of the heavier leaves as well due to the thick wax-like coating that covers the leaves called cuticle.
+In addition, they are one of the heavier leaves as well due to the thick wax-like coating that covers the leaves called a cuticle.
 For those wondering, this chemical is a hydroxy fatty acid that protects the leaf from salt and other types of pollutants found in nature.

 Magnolia Grandiflora trees can be found in the coastal plains of Southeast North America.
 The area is generally referred to as the uplands and the trees will grow alongside streams and swamps.
 This plant will create dense foliage that can make it difficult for other nearby plants to obtain necessary light for energy.
 As this tree drops its leaves, ground cover is created in and around water.
 This is the sought after look many hobbyists are aiming to replicate in bioactive enclosures.